jnorell/comment-tweaks/readme.txt

 = WordPress Admin =

 Go to the 'Plugins' menu in WordPress, click 'Add New', search for 'Comment Tweaks', and click 'Install Now' for the 'Comment Tweaks' plugin.
-Once installed, click 'Activate'
+Once installed, click 'Activate'.

 = Plugin Upload =

 An alternative to installing via the WordPress admin page is to upload the plugin to the WordPress installation on your web server.

-1. Upload the plugin (the entire `comment-tweaks` directory and everything in it) to the `/wp-content/plugins/` directory
+1. Upload the plugin (the entire `comment-tweaks` directory and everything in it) to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

-= Does Comment Tweaks work with Gutenberg enabled in WP 5.x =
+= Does Comment Tweaks work with Gutenberg enabled in WP 5.x? =

 Yes.
 The editor added to comments will be the WP editor (quicktags and/or tinymce), not Gutenberg.

-= I can't find any settings for the plugin, are there any =
+= I can't find any settings for the plugin, are there any? =

 Yes, the plugin settings are under Settings > Discussion > Comment Editing.

 Customizing the editor settings is possible using a filter, there is currently no settings page for this.

-= How can I customize the WP editor settings =
+= How can I customize the WP editor settings? =

 You can use the `comment_tweaks_editor_settings` filter to customize the appearance of WP editor.